 Configure cost alerts to notify you when a budget or department spending quota is reached.
 Setting up these budgets and quotas supports organizational accountability.
 Are we staying within our budgets?

 Azure Policy enables you to govern your platform by creating, assigning, and managing policies.
-They enforce rules over your subscriptions and the underlying resource configurations to ensure compliance with the organizational standards.
+The policies enforce rules over your resource configurations to ensure these comply with organizational standards.

 Policies are evaluated when:

 - Policies or initiatives are assigned or updated.

 - The standard compliance evaluation cycle runs (every 24 hours).

 You can define individual policies or combine them into so-called initiatives.
 There are a lot of built-in policy definitions and initiatives.
 Next to these, you can create custom policies and initiatives.
 You save these in a management group or subscription.
 If you plan to assign the policy or initiative to multiple subscriptions, the management group that contains them would be the best place to save them.

 It’s possible to assign policies to management groups, subscriptions, or resource group levels, where the lower levels inherit the assigned policy configuration.